manngo/document-pager/README.md

 You can also page through MarkDown documents.
 Here the `##` heading is used for paging.

-Markdown files are recognised by the following extensions: `.md`, `.markdown` and `.mds`, or others if you’re prepared to add your own to the `languages.json` file.
+Markdown files are recognised by the following extensions: `.md`, `.markdown` and `.mdzip`, or others if you’re prepared to add your own to the `languages.json` file.

-The `.mds` extension is for a future enhancement.
+See the section on Zip files for more about the `.mdzip` extension.

 ###	Special Headings